jcs/halfmoon/README.md

 		?>

-2.	create controllers in the controllers/ directory to map urls to actions.
+2. Create controllers in the `controllers/` directory to map urls to actions.

-	example controllers/posts_controller.rb:
+	Example `controllers/posts_controller.rb`:

 		<?php